EnriqueGS88/web3modal-boilerplate/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

+Kept only the components necessary to connect the wallet and show details of the connected address.

 ## Polyfill fixed

 Since the latest webpack update, polyfills need to be fixed manually.